Self-Care Not For Sissies

 Daddy must know our boy parts are bunched in our new Superman underwear.
 He also needs to know that the squirrels ate the wires in the car.
 Oh, wait, Daddy needs to answer the bazillion questions with one of our kids.
 Also, Daddy must tell a certain boy that poop goes in the potty, not in his pants.

-I’m happy to let daddy to ALL the things……….while I just chill.
+I’m happy to let daddy do ALL the things……….while I chill.